 Blow off the dust and wipe down the surface with Crystalac Surface Conditioner to remove all reside and prep for the next coats.

-Now if you’ve laid down nice smooth coats with minimal drips or mistakes, you can block sand mostly level with 400, leaving some pores and depressions here and there.
+Block sand partially level with 400, leaving some pores and depressions here and there.
 Those will fill in during the 3rd session.

-3-5 final coats of 100% Brite Tone.
-Really concentrate on spraying perfect smooth coats.
+5 final perfect smooth coats of 100% Brite Tone.

-Hang and allow to fully dry 10 days minimum, 3 weeks is good, or longer if you’ve got time.
-The longer the better for less shrinkage later.
+Hang and allow to fully dry 10 days minimum, 2 to 3 weeks is better, or longer if you’ve got time.

 Wet sand the entire instrument with 1500 grit on a hard block.
 Work small areas at a time with minimal water, wiping up with a soft clean microfiber towel frequently.
-Do not allow water to run into f-holes, sound holes, tuner holes… Water can swell bare wood and crack the finish, but finished areas will be effectively sealed and waterproof.
+Do not allow water to run into f-holes, sound holes, tuner holes, or any unsealed surfaces… Water can swell bare wood and crack the finish, but finished areas will be effectively sealed and waterproof.
 Now the surface should be completely flat with a satin sheen.

 With a random orbit palm sander on low, gently wet polish the entire instrument with a 2000 grit Abralon pad backed by a soft interface.
 Don’t use too much water.
 The Abralon pad should be moist, but not dripping wet.
 It will need to be washed and wrung out several times as finish residue builds up.